Mars, Pennsylvania: Demographics

 There were 687 households, out of which 25.0% had children under the age of 18 living with them, 45.7% were married couples living together, 10.8% had a female householder with no husband present, and 42.4% were non-families.
 38.3% of all households were made up of individuals, and 24.3% had someone living alone who was 65 years of age or older.
 The average household size was 2.16 and the average family size was 2.89.

 In the borough the population was spread out, with 18.6% under the age of 18, 5.7% from 18 to 24, 24.8% from 25 to 44, 17.8% from 45 to 64, and 33.2% who were 65 years of age or older.
 The median age was 46 years.
 For every 100 females, there were 70.0 males.
 For every 100 females age 18 and over, there were 64.2 males.

 The median income for a household in the borough was $33,073, and the median income for a family was $46,136.
 Males had a median income of $34,083 versus $26,080 for females.
 The per capita income for the borough was $17,701.
 About 7.8% of families and 9.3% of the population were below the poverty line, including 11.8% of those under age 18 and 14.4% of those age 65 or over.

 Religion

 Mars has several Christian denominations located within and just outside the community.
 One of the largest churches was Saint Kilian Parish.
 Founded in 1917, the parish was originally located in downtown Mars, but by the early 2000s (decade), membership had swelled so much that a new facility was constructed just outside the neighboring Seven Fields borough along PA 228 in 2008.
 There is also a large presence of Presbyterians in the borough.
-The Mars United Presbyterian was founded in 1969 with the merging of two older churches, one under the United Presbyterian Church of North America, the other under the Presbyterian Church (U.S.A.).
+The Mars United Presbyterian was founded in 1969 with the merging of two older churches, one under the United Presbyterian Church of North America, the other under the Presbyterian Church (USA).
 There is also a Lutheran and Methodist church located within the borough.
 The Woodland Valley Church is one of the newer churches in Mars, and is one of several contemporary churches that have recently started in the Mars/Cranberry area.
 Others include the Mars Alliance Church, and the Discovery Christian Church which will be built along PA 228 across from the former.
 The Serbian Orthodox Eparchy of Eastern America previously had its headquarters in Adams Township, near Mars.